Skip to content

 Launceston Clinical School

 The Launceston Clinical School was formed in 2004.
-Since 2011 it has occupied the top floor of the Launceston General Hospital’s Northern Integrated Care Service building at 41 Frankland St, Launceston.
-It is a learning space designed to support our medical students with space for case-based learning, simulation training, small group tutorials, online learning, and access to on-line resources.
-We are the original home of the Patient Partner Program which is led by Dr Kath Ogden.
+Since 2011, it has occupied the top floor of the Launceston General Hospital’s Northern Integrated Care Service building at 41 Frankland St, Launceston.
+It is a learning space designed to support our medical students with space for case-based learning, simulation training, small group tutorials, online learning, and access to online resources.
+We are the original home of the Patient Partner Program which is led by a team of dedicated academics.

 We are very grateful to the people of Tasmania who are willing to have our students included in their healthcare when visiting their doctor or engaging with the teams their doctors work with.